When a Business Dissolves, Who Owns the Trade Secrets and Other Intellectual Property?

 - Non-Competes – Non-compete agreements, also known as covenants not to compete, can place restrictions on employees and former employees, including business partners, from unauthorized use of trade secrets and other proprietary information.
 To be enforceable under Texas law, non-compete agreements must be clear, carefully crafted, and reasonable in scope, duration, and geographic focus.

 - Work-for-Hire Agreements – Disputes may arise over ownership of intellectual property created by employees or contractors, which is why employers should take steps to create work-for-hire agreements that protect this information and address issues over the scope of the work.

 - Licensing Agreements – Technology licensing and development agreements can address intellectual property ownership rights arising from development work with another company or joint venture, and allow for enforceable terms and effective resolutions when disagreements arise.

 - Partnership Agreements – Partnership agreements can eliminate a great deal of frustration and challenges during dissolution by clearly establishing terms for ending business relationships, IP ownership rights, and division of assets.

 While prevention is a key aspect of establishing ownership rights and reducing risks of future disputes and litigation, these issues are not always effectively addressed during the formation of a business and contractual relationships.
 Business owners may also find themselves facing complications when there is misappropriation and infringement.
 To protect your rights and interests as a business owner or employee, working with skilled attorneys who have the breadth of insight and resources to provide comprehensive representation is vital.
-Discuss your case with a Houston business lawyer from Hendershot, Cannon & Hisey, P.C. by calling (713) 909-7323 for an initial consultation.
+Discuss your case with a Houston business lawyer from Hendershot, Cowart & Hisey, P.C. by calling (713) 909-7323 for an initial consultation.